Feature Responsiveness Scores: Model-Agnostic Explanations for Recourse: Experiments

 \section{Experiments}

 We present an empirical study on the responsiveness of explanations.
-Our goals are to demonstrate the limitations of existing feature attribution methods, and show how our approach can support recourse and flag fixed predictions.
-We include additional details and results in \cref{Appendix::ExperimentDetails}, and code to reproduce our results on \repourl{}.
+Our results reveal the limitations of existing feature attribution methods and show how our approach can support recourse and flag fixed predictions.
+We include details in \cref{Appendix::ExperimentDetails}, and code to reproduce our results on \repourl{}.

-\paragraph{Setup} We work with three publicly available consumer finance classification datasets.
+\paragraph{Setup} We work with three publicly available classification datasets from consumer finance.
 Here, each instance represents a consumer and the label indicates if they will repay a loan.
-We consider discrete version of each dataset in which we can compute exact responsiveness scores and certify existence of recourse.
-Given these features, we define \emph{inherent actionability constraints} that reflect indisputable requirements that apply to all individuals (e.g., that disallow changes to immutable attributes, preserve feature encodings, and adhere to deterministic causal effects).
+We consider discrete version of each dataset in which we can compute exact responsiveness scores and certify if each person has recourse.
+Given these datasets, we define \emph{inherent actionability constraints} which reflect indisputable requirements that apply to all individuals (e.g., no changes to immutable attributes, preserve feature encoding, and adhere to deterministic causal effects).

-We split each dataset into a training sample (80\%; to train models and tune parameters) and a test sample (20\%; to evaluate out-of-sample performance).
+We split each dataset into a training sample (80\%; to train models) and a test sample (20\%; to evaluate out-of-sample performance).
 We fit models using (1) \emph{logistic regression} (\LR{}), (2) \emph{XGBoost} (\XGB{}), and (3) \emph{random forests} (\RF{}).
-For each model, we construct feature-highlighting explanations for each person who is denied credit that highlight up to \emph{four features}, which reflects the recommended number of reasons to include in adverse action notice by the U.S. Consumer Finance Protection Bureau~\citep[see][]{cfpb2024regBcomment}.
-We include the top-4 scoring features from the following methods: \begin{itemize}[itemsep=0.1em, topsep=0em, leftmargin=*]
+For each model, we construct a feature-highlighting explanation for each person who is denied credit in the dataset that includes up to \emph{four features}; if all features have a score of 0, we do not present an explanation for that individual.
+The choice of \emph{up to four} features reflects the recommended number of reasons to show in an adverse action notice by the U.S. Consumer Finance Protection Bureau~\citep[see][]{cfpb2024regBcomment}.
+We include the top-4 scoring features from the following methods: